Public Realm Strategy

 - Pedestrian permeability and removal of barriers

-- Campus activation and and welcoming people to share our space
+- Campus activation and a welcoming environment

 - Kaurna cultural interpretation, indigenous planting and creation of spaces for ceremonial activities

 - Consolidating vehicle movement, end-of-trip facilities and campus operational requirements.

 Public Realm Strategy projects